sanderprii/hennotok/README.md

-# User Registration Application
+# User Authentication Application

-A clean, modern user registration application with a responsive design built using React, Node.js, and SQLite.
+A clean, modern user authentication application with a responsive design built using React, Node.js, and SQLite.

 ## Features

 - User registration with validations
+- User login with authentication
+- Session management with JWT
+- Protected routes for authenticated users
+- Dashboard for logged-in users
 - Secure password storage with bcrypt
 - Responsive design (works on mobile and desktop)
 - Modern UI with Ant Design components